pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods/markov-chain-monte-carlo/hamiltonian-monte-carlo-hmc.md

 - Take $\theta_T$ as our new proposed sample
 - Use the Metropolis acceptance criterion to accept or reject $\theta_T$

 _Why we still need to use the Metropolis acceptance criterion?_ Intuitively, because we can think of HMC as a Metropolis-Hasting algorithm with a better proposal method.
-But a further numerical justification is that the accept-reject steps help correct for errors introduced by the numerical simulation of the Hamiltonian equations.
+But a further numerical justification is that the accept-reject steps help correct for errors introduced by the numerical simulation of the Hamiltonian equations. _Let us explore this numerical justification._ In practice, we can simulate Hamiltonian dynamics only approximately, which means that even if our momentum is well chosen so as to travel along contours of high-probability-mass, the sample (i.e. position) we reach at the end of our simulation may be from a lower-probability-mass region.
+To correct for this, we make the probability of accepting the new sample proportional to its distance (in terms of its probability-mass region) to the initial sample (i.e. the starting position of the simulation).

 > **Reference**: ["11.9.3.
 Hamiltonian Monte Carlo" from "11.9.
 Inference Methods" from _11.
 Appendiceal Topics_ from **Bayesian Computation Notebook**](https://bayesiancomputationbook.com/markdown/chp_11.html#hamiltonian-monte-carlo)